 In order to be eligible for permanent residency, you must have maintained temporary residency for a 5 year period of time.
 This means that you were employed in an appropriate job in South Africa for 5 years.

 Those applying for critical skills work visas could however very well be eligible for permanent residency right away, provided they have 5 years experience in their occupation.

 Please note that the intra-company transfer visa is not considered within the 5-year rule.
 The Department of Home Affairs views the intra-company transfer visa as a temporary immigration solution.

-If you have other question on visa requirements for South Africa, be it work related or not, feel free to get in touch.
-Our consultants have processed more than 9 000 visa and visa related queries since Intergate’s inception in 2005.
+If you have other questions on visa requirements for South Africa, be it work related or not, feel free to get in touch.

-To speak to one of our consultants in Cape Town, you can call +27 (0) 21 424 2460.
-For a consultant in Johannesburg, call +27 (0) 11 234 4275.
+To speak to one of our consultants, you can call +27 (0) 21 424 2460.
 Alternatively, request a free call back for us to contact you instead.
-Once we’ve received your details, one of our consultants will be on the phone within 24 hours.